Edward Sedgwick

-Edward Sedgwick (November 7, 1889 – March 7, 1953) was an American film director, writer, actor and producer.
+Edward Sedgwick, Jr. (November 7, 1889 – May 7, 1953) was an American film director, writer, actor and producer.

 Early life

 He was born in Galveston, Texas, the son of Edward Sedgwick, Sr. and Josephine Walker, both stage actors.
 At the age of four, young Edward Sedgwick joined his show business family in what was then the Sedgwick Comedy Company, a vaudeville act, doing a "singing speciality".
 He played child parts and did vaudeville acts until he was seven, when he was given his first comedy part, that of an Irish immigrant, in a comedy written by his father called Just Over.